 As a result, much of the construction boom has shifted to such distant points as DeKalb, Sycamore, Oswego, Plano and Pingree Grove, and to the west side of Elgin.
-Doersching said there are 60 mega housing developments on the drawing boards, each with 500 or more units.
+Doersching said there are 60 megadevelopments of housing on the drawing boards, each with 500 or more units.